-Diversity, Equity, and Inclusion
+Inclusion, Diversity, Equity, and Accessibility

 We Are Better Together

-- The Fulton is committed to diversifying our artists, staff, volunteers, board, and stakeholders, through deliberate dialog, community involvement and listening
+- The Fulton is committed to diversifying our artists, staff, volunteers, board, and stakeholders, through deliberate dialog, community involvement, and listening

 - Promote the creation of new works and encourage diverse stories